Frequently Asked Questions

 I’m not sure I can afford to attend VCE Summer School.
 Are there other ways of getting financial help?

 VCE Summer School has the potential to organise financial bursaries for students who cannot afford the costs of the program.
 This allows students who would otherwise be unable to attend the program to come along at no cost.
-Of those students who applied for financial assistance in 2016, Summer School was able to provide full bursaries for 100% of students who could demonstrate financial need.

 These bursaries are organised by arranging sponsorship from community organisations such as Rotary Clubs, with whom VCESS has a proud tradition of helping students in need.
 If you require a bursary or are unsure as to whether or not you would qualify for a bursary, please contact the VCE Summer School via phone on (03) 8344 8204 or email (firstname.lastname@example.org).
 The community organisations that VCE Summer School interacts with are always keen to help out students, so if you’re unsure about whether or not to apply for a bursary, VCE Summer School would encourage you to do so.